tsamb/javascript-sudoku-solver/README.md

 This code uses ES6 arrow syntax and the ES7 array method, `Array.prototype.includes()`.
 You can run this code in Chrome, Firefox or Node (with the `--harmony` flag to support `includes()`).

-Call the `solve()` function with an 81 character string where hyphens, "-", represent unsolved cells on the board.
+Call the `SudokuSolver.solve()` function with an 81 character string where hyphens, "-", represent unsolved cells on the board.

-Given a valid puzzle, `solve()` will return an 81 character string with all the hyphens filled in with numbers. `solve()` will return `false` for an invalid puzzle.
+Given a valid puzzle, `SudokuSolver.solve()` will return an 81 character string with all the hyphens filled in with numbers. `SudokuSolver.solve()` will return `false` for an invalid puzzle.

-You can also call `solveAndPrint()` which will pretty print a 2D representation of the solved board to `console.log` and return the 81 character solved string.
+You can also call `SudokuSolver.solveAndPrint()` which will pretty print a 2D representation of the solved board to `console.log` and return the 81 character solved string.

 Three puzzles of varying difficulties have been defined in the global scope for testing and demonstration: